 What is a CPL 440.10 Motion?

-Before diving into ineffective assistance of counsel, it’s important to understand the vehicle used to raise this claim: the CPL 440.10 motion.
-This is a post-conviction motion in New York that allows a convicted person to challenge their conviction on specific grounds, including errors that occurred during the trial or sentencing.
-Think of it as a second chance to point out mistakes that might have slipped through the cracks the first time around.
+Before diving into ineffective assistance of counsel, it’s crucial to fully understand the procedural vehicle used to raise this claim: the CPL 440.10 motion.
+This is a post-conviction motion available under New York Criminal Procedure Law that permits a convicted individual to challenge their conviction or sentence on specific, limited grounds.
+These grounds often include errors or irregularities that occurred during the trial or sentencing phases, such as newly discovered evidence, constitutional violations, or procedural mistakes that were not addressed on direct appeal.
+Essentially, the CPL 440.10 motion serves as a vital second opportunity to highlight critical issues that may have been overlooked or unavailable during the initial trial or appellate process.

 Understanding Ineffective Assistance of Counsel